Extrajudicial killings and forced disappearances in the Philippines: Events

 On January 23, Karapatan announced that the two latest victims of extrajudicial killings were: Tildo Rebamonte, 45, a Claveria, Masbate, carpenter, who was gunned down on January 16, four days after he was allegedly kidnapped by the Philippine National Police's Regional Mobile Group; and ex-political prisoner Ronald Sendrijas, 35, who was shot dead in Tagbilaran City, Bohol, on January 17.
 On January 23, 2008, Pastor Felicisimo Catambis, 60, of the United Church of Christ in the Philippines in Catugan, Barangay Balucawe, Leyte, was shot dead by an unknown assailant.

-In March 2008, Filipino lawyer Edre Olalia, lead officer of the National Union of Peoples’ Lawyers and the Counsels for the Defense of Liberties, brought the Philippine case and appealed to the United Nations Human Rights Council (UNHRC), in its 7th Geneva session "to stop the extrajudicial killings and abductions in the Philippines".
-Philippines killings will be examined in the first UNHRC session, periodic review from April 7 to 18, along with those in 15 others of 192 member-countries.
+In March 2008, Filipino lawyer Edre Olalia, lead officer of the National Union of Peoples’ Lawyers and the Counsels for the Defense of Liberties, brought the Philippine case and appealed to the United Nations Human Rights Council (UNHRC) in its 7th Geneva session "to stop the extrajudicial killings and abductions in the Philippines."
+Philippine killings will be examined in the first UNHRC session, a periodic review from April 7 to 18, along with those in 15 others of 192 member countries.

-In the March 2008 US Department of State, 2007 Country Reports on Human Rights Practices, the US found that extrajudicial and political killings, including those of journalists, by members of the military, police, Communist rebels and other terrorist groups / perpetrators continue to be a major problem in the Philippines.
+In the March 2008 US Department of State 2007 Country Reports on Human Rights Practices, the US found that extrajudicial and political killings, including those of journalists, by members of the military, police, Communist rebels, and other terrorist groups/perpetrators continue to be a major problem in the Philippines.
 The report added that "despite intensified efforts by the Philippine government to investigate and prosecute these cases, many went unsolved and unpunished."

-In 2008, the delegates to the 6th Congress of the National Union of Journalists of the Philippines (NUJP) led by chairperson Jose Torres Jr. renewed calls to end unabated media killings.
+In 2008, the delegates to the 6th Congress of the National Union of Journalists of the Philippines (NUJP), led by Chairperson Jose Torres Jr., renewed calls to end unabated media killings.
 The NUJP reported that the number of journalists murdered swelled from 60 in 2001 to 96 in 2008.
-The most recent victims were gunned down local radio broadcasters of Radio Mindanao Network, Dennis Cuesta from General Santos, and Martin Roxas of Roxas City, Capiz.
-The NUJP declared August 20, a "National Day of Mourning" as journalists wore black in protest, as they paid tribute to slain media practitioners at the Bantayog ng mga Bayani in Quezon City.
+The most recent gunned-down victims were local radio broadcasters of Radio Mindanao Network, Dennis Cuesta from General Santos, and Martin Roxas of Roxas City, Capiz.
+The NUJP declared August 20 a "National Day of Mourning" as journalists wore black in protest as they paid tribute to slain media practitioners at the Bantayog ng mga Bayani in Quezon City.

 In 2013, Deepak Obhrai, Parliamentary Secretary to the Minister of Foreign Affairs, in a statement at Canada's House of Commons, commended "the laudable role of the Supreme Court in the preservation of human rights and in the pursuit of justice."
 Canadian Ambassador Robert Desjanis sent the document to Chief Justice Reynato Puno "to underline the value that the government of Canada attaches to your efforts in this regard as well as to our continued collaboration in the Justice Reform Initiatives Support Project."